aeternity/protocol/consensus/miner_signalled_consensus.md

 #### Signalling block interval start

-The height at which the "signalling" block interval starts.
+The height at which the "signalling" block interval starts - included.
 Let us call it HS.

 HS should cater for the time required by most willing miners to adopt a version of the node able to signal and able to follow the new consensus protocol e.g. at